-During a breast exam, a doctor may ask the patient place their arm in several positions to view and examine the breast from various angles.
+During a clinical breast exam, a doctor may ask the patient place their arm in several positions to view and examine the breast from various angles.
 For the physical portion of the exam, the doctor will rotate his or her fingers around the entire breast, applying changing levels of pressure to feel areas near the surface as well as deeper within the breast.
 Both breasts will be examined.

 Women are encouraged to do self-breast examinations every month, about five days after their period begins.
 This is the time that the breast are the least tender and lumpy.
 If patients feel anything different or suspicious during the breast exam, they should consult their doctor immediately.
 In some cases, patients may be sent for a mammogram to further examine their breast.

 Breast cancer affects a significant number of women each year.
 Most breast cancers are slow-growing, but there are types that are aggressive, which is why early detection is essential.
 Regular screenings are the best way to detect breast cancer in its early stages.
 The most common recommended screenings are mammograms and doctor-performed clinical breast exams.